Jhonnyc/DbLog/README.md

 # DbLog
-Android SQLite based logger, Logs are accumulated in a sqlite database and can be sent In batch or after a crash.
+Android SQLite based logger, Logs are accumulated in a sqlite database and can be sent in batch or after a crash.